Devtue/Automized-Attendance-system-based-on-Facial-recognition/README.md

 # Automized-Attendance-system-based-on-Facial-recognition
 This is a automated attendance system which generate attendance using Facial Recogniton of students.
-The database is feed with the data of students in a class.
+The database is feed with the data of students in a class(this can be feed from the portal directly).
 The camera will detect each student in a class and update the attendance on a regular interval of time.
 To reduce the chance of proxy we are importing the analytics feature which will detect the movements and then update the attendance.
 # Advantages:
               # 1.This automation will help student to check thier attendance any time
               # 2.Reduction of time used on attendance of class